Top 100 Italian Directorsby minalex | created - 07 Feb 2012 | updated - 1 month ago | Public

 Marco Bellocchio was born on November 9, 1939 in Piacenza, Emilia-Romagna, Italy.
-He is a writer and director, known for Good Morning, Night (2003), My Mother's Smile (2002) and Vincere (2009).
+He is a writer and director, known for Good Morning, Night (2003), Fists in the Pocket (1965) and My Mother's Smile (2002).
 He is married to Gisella Burinato.
 They have two children.

 Director | La battaglia di Algeri

 Gillo Pontecorvo was an Italian filmmaker.
 He is best known for his 1966 masterpiece, The Battle of Algiers, widely viewed as one of the finest films of its genre: realistic though fictionalized documentary.
 Its portrayal of the Algerian resistance during the Algerian War uses the neorealist style ...